esa/pagmo2/doc/sphinx/install.rst

 Currently, pagmo and pygmo reside in the same source tree.
-Thus, the instructions to install pygmo from source are largely similar to the instrcution for a pagmo installation TODO link:
+Thus, the instructions to install pygmo from source are largely similar to the instrcution for a :ref:`pagmo installation <cpp_install>`:

 * install the required dependencies (including the pagmo C++ library),
 * download/checkout the source code,
-* use CMake to configure and build pygmo.
+* use CMake to configure, build and install pygmo.

 In order to build pygmo, you will have to **disable** the ``PAGMO_BUILD_PAGMO`` option (which is ``ON`` by default)